 Consonants in syllable-final (CF) position.
-Figure 3 show results for consonants in final position, in the same format as Figure 2.
-The top panel shows that the RD average error is well above the upper bound of the scatter of individual RC data.
+Figure 5 show results for consonants in final position, in the same format as Figure 4.
+The top panel shows that the RD average error is at the upper bound of the individual RC data.
+As seen in Figure 3, the error ratio between the RC and RD average curves is $3-5\times$.

 Thus, CI and CF sounds are similar in terms of their effects on the two subject groups.